atlas-php/agent-tasks/docs/PRD/Overview.md

 * Maintain stage integrity and transitions through a rules-based engine.
 * Provide an extendable foundation for Codex-oriented workflows.

-## Non-Goals

-* No UI rendering or frontend components.
-* No authorization or team management.
-* No scheduling or auto-run logic.

 ## Terminology

 ### Task